Join us on the 11th November 2025 for our online kick-off event

 The problem

-There is currently not a consistent list of measures used in all cystic fibrosis research to make studies and trials comparable.
+There is currently not a consistent list of outcomes used in all cystic fibrosis research to make studies and trials comparable.

-When researchers test new treatments, they use ‘outcome measures’ to measure success.
-Different researchers use different outcome measures - even for very similar things - and this makes it hard to compare results and find out which treatments work best.
+When researchers test new treatments, they use ‘outcomes’ to measure success.
+Different researchers use different outcomes - even for very similar things - and this makes it hard to compare results and find out which treatments work best.

 For example, if different trials test antibiotics for lung infections, they might measure success in different ways, such as: